weld/core/jsf/numberguess/readme.txt

  http://localhost:9090/weld-numberguess

 In both cases, any changes to assets in src/main/webapp take effect immediately.
 If a change to a webapp configuration file is made, the application may automatically redeploy.
-The redeploy behavior can be fined tuned in the plugin configuration (at least for Jetty).
+The redeploy behavior can be fine-tuned in the plugin configuration (at least for Jetty).
 If you make a change to a classpath resource, you need to execute a build: